 The paper-based card, as the name implies, is made of thin cardboard paper and usually needs to be laminated to prevent tearing and perforation.
 The digitized card, on the other hand, is made of PVC plastic similar to that of credit cards, and contains security features such as a QR code and magnetic stripe.

-At the moment, only the paper ID card can be obtained from PhilHealth.
+At the moment, only the paper card can be obtained from PhilHealth.
 The agency stopped issuing digitized PhilHealth cards on December 2017 and there’s no word yet on when they will resume the production and issuance of such cards.

 Is the PhilHealth ID a Valid ID?